 The Regiment comprises a number of sub-units that offer different roles and opportunities.

-Headquarters Squadron is the largest and most varied sub-unit and provides enabling support to the rest of the Regiment and is home to professional logisticians, medics and a substantial Command & Information Systems (CIS) Troop that performs a similar role to the former Signals Squadron.
+Headquarters Squadron is the largest and most varied sub-unit and provides enabling support to the rest of the Regiment.
+It is home to professional logisticians, medics and a substantial Command & Information Systems (CIS) Troop that performs a similar role to the former Signals Squadron.

 1 (Special OP) Squadron delivers a Surveillance and Reconnaissance (SR) Patrols capability.
 Working in small and often isolated teams, the role of SR Patrols is to conduct high-risk static covert surveillance in order to deliver joint effects at range.
 SR Patrols are the direct successor to the OP parties created in 1973 for employment in BAOR.
 Service in the SR Patrol requires successful completion of the SR Patrol Course, which selects and trains soldiers for the substantial mental and physical challenges of the role.